QuBenhao/LeetCode/problems/problems_2903/problem.md

 # 2903.
-Find Indices With Index and Value Difference I
+Find Indices With Index and Value Difference I [Rating: 1157.64]

 <p>You are given a <strong>0-indexed</strong> integer array <code>nums</code> having length <code>n</code>, an integer <code>indexDifference</code>, and an integer <code>valueDifference</code>.</p>